A nebulizer is a type of breathing machine that lets you inhale medicated vapors.

 Nebulizers can also cause more harm than good if you don’t keep them clean.

-A cough can last for several days, especially if you’re healing from a virus related to a cold or flu.
+A cough can last several days, especially if you’re healing from a virus related to a cold or flu.
 A worsening cough though is a cause for concern.

 You may consider emergency medical help if your child is showing signs of breathing difficulties, which includes: